SoftwareSavants/moosyl_flutter/README.md

-SoftwarePay
+Moosyl

-SoftwarePay is a customizable payment integration package for Flutter that allows organizations to manage various payment methods easily.
+Moosyl is a customizable payment integration package for Flutter that allows organizations to manage various payment methods easily.
 The package supports multiple payment methods, customizable user interfaces, and secure payment processing, making it ideal for developers who need a flexible and scalable payment solution.

 Features